Thursday, August 14, 2025

 • Chloride – works with sodium to maintain fluid balance

-Fast Charge and Hydration - After heavy sweating from a brisk walk, playing a game of basketball, or working outside in the summer - you lose both water and electrolytes and may become dehydrated
+Fast Charge and Hydration - After heavy sweating from a brisk walk, playing a game of basketball, or working outside in the summer sun - you lose both water and electrolytes and may become dehydrated

 You may feel sluggish, dizzy, or develop cramps.
-Adding a balanced electrolyte drink can restore hydration fast and get your performance up quickly.
+Adding a balanced electrolyte drink can restore hydration and get your performance up quickly.

 Gopher Hydration Chart - Shows how much water to drink -